edgelesssys/contrast/docs/docs/architecture/features-limitations.md

 - **Volume sub-paths**: Mounting only a `subPath` of a volume [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/10487).
 - **Port forwarding**: This feature [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/1693).
 You can [deploy a port-forwarder](../howto/workload-deployment/set-manifest.md#connect-to-the-contrast-coordinator) as a workaround.
 - **Resource limits**: Contrast doesn't support setting CPU limits on bare metal.
 Adding a resource request for CPUs will lead to attestation failures.
-- **Image pull secrets**: registry authentication is only supported on AKS, see [Registry Authentication](../howto/registry-authentication.md#bare-metal) for details.
+- **Image pull secrets**: registry authentication isn't yet supported.

 ## Runtime policies